Idan-sh/S.M.P/README.md

 ## 1) About
 SMP app allows members to socialize and comunicate with their friends.
 Each member is defined by a unique name, and his date of birth.

 The member will be promped with a menu of options, and will choose the desired option to use by entering its option number.

 The database of `members` / `fan pages` will be read from a database file each time the app will run.
 All of the changes will be saved into this file after the exit option is chosen.

+> In case the database file does not exist (as when running the program the first time), it will be created with a set of pre-made members and fan pages made for testing.
 <br />

 ## 2) Member Options